Length of IV Chemotherapy

 Your IV Experience

 To make this time more pleasant, wear comfortable clothes.
 You can also read or listen to music.
 Following are the most common types of IV treatment:

-Short infusion may last a few minutes to 8 hours.
+An IV push (or IV bolus) is given over a few minutes.
 This type of infusion is often given in an outpatient setting.
 This may be in a hospital, at a clinic, or at your doctor’s office.
 Sometimes it’s given at home with the help of a visiting nurse.